aplteam/Tatin/docs/SyntaxReference.md

 * a folder holding a package (like file://C:\Temp\group-name-version\\)
 * a path to a package in a registry (like [RegistryAlias]{group}-{name}-{major.minor.patch} or C:\MyReg\\{group}-{name}-{major.minor.patch})
 * a package ID; Tatin will then attempt to find that package in the Registries defined in the Client's config file.
+* The internal alias `[MyUCMDs]` (case independent); this will then be replaced by the actual path to the MyUCMDs/ folder while the name of the sub-folder is derived from the package ID.

+  Note that in this case you..
+  * **must not** specify anything after `[MyUCMDs]`
+  * can only install a single package at the time

 You may omit minor+patch or even major+minor+patch in order to install the latest version.